-Sometimes paths are more and sometimes less shaded.
+Sometimes paths are shady.

 But at some places the dense vegetation allows you to get a view of the sea.

-And of course of the Sugarloaf Mountain as well.
+And of course of the Sugarloaf Mountain.

 On our path on the Pista Cláudio Coutinho we spotted one of those invasive plant species.

-This tree was planted on the 22th of April in 2000.
+Apparently, this tree was planted on the 22th of April in 2000.